eric-brechemier/ipcc-parse/README.md

 * 'giec' MySQL database (to generate TSV files in ipcc-acquire)
 * ipcc.projetmedea.fr project at the same level

+## Configuration

+The relative path to the projects ipcc-acquire and ipcc.projetmedea.fr are configured in variables at the start of the script parse.sh.

 ## Run

     # run test transformation (possibly customized in ant/user.properties)